Why have I received a bus lane Penalty Charge Notice?

 Buses, coaches, vehicles constructed to carry eight passengers (excluding the driver), pedal cycles, hackney carriages, emergency vehicles (police cars and vans, fire engines and ambulances), and other authorised vehicles.
 Parking in a bus lane is not permitted, even with a Blue Badge.

-If payment is received by the council within 14 days from the date the Penalty Charge Notice was served, a discounted payment of £30 will be accepted.
-After 14 days the charge will increase to the full charge of £60.
+If you pay within 21 days of the date that the Penalty Charge Notice was served, you'll pay £35.
+After 21 days the charge will increase to the full charge of £70.

 Most major debit/credit cards are accepted.
 You will need to enter your vehicle registration number and your PCN number.

-If you believe that the fine is incorrect or shouldn't be paid, you can make a formal representation against the Penalty Charge Notice/Notice to Owner document.
-If this is the case, do not pay the fine.
+If you believe that the fine is incorrect or you shouldn't have to pay it, you can make a formal representation (appeal) against the Penalty Charge Notice/Notice to Owner document.
+If you want to appeal, do not pay the fine.

 Please note that the registered keeper of the vehicle at the time the contravention occurred is liable for the payment of the penalty.